whitelynx/djangode/TEMPLATES.md

     ]);
     dj.serve(app, 8000);

-The parse() function parses a string into a template object, and the template objects render() function renders the template with a context.
+The `parse()` function parses a string into a template object, and the template object's `render()` function renders the template with a context.

-The render() function uses the same callback style as the node.js standard API function; The last argument is a callback that is executed when the template is rendered, and the first argument to the callback is an error flag that is raised if something goes wrong.
+The `render()` function uses the same callback style as the node.js standard API function; The last argument is a callback that is executed when the template is rendered, and the first argument to the callback is an error flag that is raised if something goes wrong.
 The result is passed along as the second